Conditional Predictive Behavior Planning with Inverse Reinforcement Learning for Human-like Autonomous Driving

 In this paper, we focus on learning the prediction model and evaluation model in the framework, and we try to address two specific challenges.
-The first challenge is how to improve the prediction accuracy and make the prediction results more suitable for the downstream task.
-Recent deep learning-based approaches \cite{liang2020learning, huang2021multi, gu2021densetnt} have delivered significant improvement in accuracy over conventional ones (e.g., kinematic models and intelligent driver model).
-However, most motion prediction models can only be integrated into behavior planning in a passive manner.
-This means the prediction model often outputs fixed results for other agents, ignoring the influence of the AV’s potential future actions; and the planning module has to react to the prediction result passively, which could lead to overly conservative decisions.
-To address this issue, we leverage the conditional motion prediction (CMP) method \cite{tolstaya2021identifying, ngiam2021scene, tang2022interventional} in our behavior planning framework to jointly predict future motions of multiple interacting agents in the scene conditioned on the AV’s candidate decision.
-We argue that the CMP module is important because it provides the evaluation module with more accurate information about the future behaviors of others, which enables better evaluation of the consequences of different decisions.
-The second challenge is how to design the cost function, which determines which behaviors are desirable, because there are many hard-to-specify nuances in human driving behaviors (e.g., speed profiles, comfort, and preference of risk) and we need to align the planning framework with human preferences and values.
-Manually tuning the cost function is laborious and may not reflect the actual human preferences, resulting in unintended behaviors.
-To this end, we employ a maximum entropy inverse reinforcement learning (IRL) framework \cite{ziebart2008maximum} to automatically learn the cost function from human driving data.
+The first challenge is to improve the prediction accuracy and make the prediction results more suitable for the downstream task.
+Deep learning-based approaches \cite{liang2020learning, huang2021multi, gu2021densetnt} have shown significant improvement in accuracy compared to conventional ones (e.g., kinematic models and intelligent driver model).
+However, most motion prediction models are only passively used in behavior planning, meaning the prediction model often outputs fixed results for other agents and ignores the potential impact of the ego vehicle's future actions.
+This can often lead to overly conservative and even dangerous decisions.
+To overcome this issue, we leverage the conditional motion prediction (CMP) method \cite{tolstaya2021identifying, ngiam2021scene, tang2022interventional} in our behavior planning framework, which jointly predicts the future motions of multiple interacting agents in a scene based on the AV's candidate decisions.
+This provides the evaluation module with more accurate information, enabling better evaluation of the consequences of different decisions.
+The second challenge is to design the cost function, which determines which behaviors are desirable, because there are many hard-to-specify nuances in human driving behaviors (e.g., speed profiles, comfort, and preference of risk).
+Manually tuning the cost function can be laborious and may not reflect the actual human preferences, resulting in unintended behaviors.
+To resolve this, we employ a maximum entropy inverse reinforcement learning (IRL) framework \cite{ziebart2008maximum} to automatically learn the cost function from human driving data.